TomWhitwell/Chord-Organ/Chord-Organ/README.md

 To use 4 octaves.

+#### Add Voicing patterns

+Use `!VOICE`

+The Chord CV will control the voicing and the knob will control the chords.

+`!VOICE 1` will use CV for chords and knob for voicing.

 ### Config Generator / Firmware Binary
 To generate a settings file and download the latest firmware binary please visit the [Config Generator Page](http://polyfather.com/chord_organ)